-I recommend transparently admitting the problem: “We are having a problem with our communication.”
-The “we” is actually quite generous, because you realize that it’s them.
-But don’t say “you,” which is the verbal equivalent of pointing an index finger in a person’s face.
-Say “we.”
+I recommend transparently admitting the problem: “We’re having a problem with our communication.”
+The “we” is important because saying “you” would be the verbal equivalent of pointing an index finger in your client’s face.

-When you explain that “we’re having trouble communicating,” it is a signal to the client that something needs to change in the way that he or she is expressing her frustration.
+This phrase is a signal to the client that something needs to change in the way he or she is expressing her frustration.

 “We think it would be better for both of us to discontinue this arrangement.”

 If your project is going off the rails because a client is upset, don’t blame yourself.
 You can take control of the situation by terminating it.

 Wasting emotional energy, time, and resources on a project that’s not benefiting your organization or the client is a lose-lose for everyone.
 End the relationship, and salvage your business.

 You can turn a client’s frown upside down

 There are no magic phrases that will make unhappiness—POOF!—disappear.
 The world doesn’t work that way.